Learn the difference and let PR show you how to control both for increased profits

 Website monitoring and coordinating efforts are key components in this process.
 Business mogul Warren Buffet once said, “It can take a lifetime to build a reputation and five minutes to ruin it.”

 Fortunately, the right PR firm has the tools and skills to help you manage and control your online presence.
 At Axia, we can work to create and promote positive content, which will help improve your online reputation and brand recognition.
-Download our free e-book Online Reputation Management or contact us today to discover how we can develop an aggressive reputation management strategy for your company and defend your brand.
+Download our e-book Online Reputation Management or contact us today to discover how we can develop an aggressive reputation management strategy for your company and defend your brand.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.